The lovely ladies from Oh So Very Pretty share their Easter egg painting tips just in time for Easter.

 Step 3 Fill a small jar with water, about an inch high.
 Then, drop some food colouring into the water and stir.
 Dip the egg into the colouring and hold for about a minute.

 Step 4 If the colour isn’t dark enough, hold for a little longer.
 Once the desired colour is achieved, add water into the jar until it reaches about two inches in height.
 Dip the egg once again into the jar, and hold for about 30 seconds.

-Step 5 Once the second colour is achieved, leave the egg in the jar and add more water until the solution completely covers the egg.
+Step 5 Once you achieve the second colour, leave the egg in the jar and add more water until the solution completely covers the egg.
 Take the egg out in about 10 seconds.
 You’ll notice the transition from light to dark.
 Let the eggs dry once you are done!

 Hope you enjoyed this DIY project!”

 All photographs © Oh So Very Pretty www.ohsoverypretty.com